BramBleys/FlinkSpreken/README.md

   </tr>
   <tr>
     <td>
       The child presses a pig and gets to see an image.
 The child <br /> says out loud what it sees on the image.
 The parent presses <br /> the corresponding image.
-The child here's a sound or voice <br /> to know if he said the word right or wrong.
+The child hears a sound or voice <br /> to know if he said the word right or wrong.
       <br />
       <br />
       <img src="images_readme/zeg_het_zelf_eens.png" width="200"></td>